 Over the quieter winter months here at Basildon Park, important conservation work keeps our house team busy.
 This allows us to make sure our showrooms and collection are in the best possible condition year round.
 Find out more about what our house team will get up to in the coming months.

 Shifting the Dust

-From November to the beginning of February half term, our conservation assistants are getting into all the tight corners to remove the dust which builds up over a year.
+This winter, our conservation assistants are getting into all the tight corners to remove the dust which builds up over a year.
 They are going behind furniture, shinning up ladders to reach the cornices and cleaning intricately made objects.
 Each object in the collection gets personal attention, as we check its condition against our records and clean it.

 This vital conservation work means that, whilst we strive to keep as many rooms open as possible, sometimes we may have to close some rooms to the public.

 Find out more about how we care for our books with our expert volunteers on our book conservation week from Monday 27 – Friday 31 January.
 Our conservation assistant volunteers will be looking through every book in the library, checking them against the inventory, and give them a good clean.
 Please note these demonstrations are subject to volunteer availability.